hellohaptik/docs_haptik/docs/bot-builder/basic/setting-flowchart-tool.md

 IMAGE PLACEHOLDER

 4. Bot Prompts are ‘notifications’ sent to users to draw their attention.
 Make sure you include them in your flowchart if you wish to define user journeys that begin from these prompts.
-This is explained in detail in the **Chat Initiation >> Bot Prompt** Section below.
+This is explained in detail in the [Chat Initiation >> Bot Prompt](https://docs.haptik.ai/bot-builder/basic/introduction) section below.

 IMAGE PLACEHOLDER

 5. Bot Break messages - Users tend to enter unsupported queries or gibberish during the conversation.
 Always ensure that your design includes a bot break message alongside the taskbox.
-You can learn more about how to build better bot break experiences in the **Bot Breaks** section.
+You can learn more about how to build better bot break experiences in the [Bot Breaks](https://docs.haptik.ai/bot-builder/basic/introduction) section.

 IMAGE PLACEHOLDER